chmuths/mph-tally/README.md

 ## Interactive web interface

 Two interactive web pages are provided.
 Port 80 is used for convenience.
 If you run this application manually, you need to use sudo.
-But it's much more convenient to run it at startup.
+But it's much more convenient to run it at startup.<br>
-IP@/mph
+IP@/mph <br>
-IP@/tally
+IP@/tally<br>

 ## REST API

 ### GET /config
-Returns a json describing the hardware configuration and names.
+Returns a json describing the hardware configuration and names.<br>
 {
   "config": [
     {